-Just because fruit has sugar in it does not mean that it is bad for diabetics.
-When whole fruits are eaten, fiber is included which slows down the sugar absorption in the blood.
-People who eat plenty of fruits and vegetables, in general, have a lower risk of developing diabetes.
+Just because fruit has sugar does not mean it is wrong for diabetics.
+When whole fruits are eaten, fiber is included, which slows down the sugar absorption in the blood.
+People who eat plenty of fruits and vegetables generally have a lower risk of developing diabetes.
 The citrus fruits will also prevent and reduce any inflammation caused by diabetes as well.

 Some Things to Be Cautious About With Citrus

-Fruit does contain a lot of sugar, however, most of it is good sugar and will not raise your blood sugar due to the fiber content -- if you are eating the whole fruit!
+Fruit does contain a lot of sugar.
+However, most of it is good sugar and will not raise your blood sugar due to the fiber content -- if you eat the whole fruit!
 This is what is recommended.
 If you do decide to drink fruit juices, fresh is best, and do not drink fruit juice at night.
-Juices are very high in sugar (simple carbs with no fiber to slow down digestion) and it will mostly turn to fat if drunk at night because our metabolism slows significantly while sleeping.
+Juices are very high in sugar (simple carbs with no fiber to slow down digestion), and they will mostly turn to fat if drunk at night because our metabolism slows significantly while sleeping.

 Citrus fruits can also be very acidic.
 If it bothers you or causes heartburn, consider watering down the drink or cutting back on the amount of citrus you eat because too much acid can be detrimental.
 Some people are more sensitive than others.